 How can I be involved in supporting my child?

 Our parents are our main partners in the achievement of the pupils in our school.
 Anything that can be done to help us in our work is welcomed – paired reading, sharing stories, talking about experiences they have had – anything!
-For parents who may wish to have more detailed knowledge of some of the ‘best practice’ approaches to working with children and young people with disabilities you are encouraged to contact your child’s class teacher or Clare Stamp, our Deputy Head Teacher
+For parents who may wish to have more detailed knowledge of some of the ‘best practice’ approaches to working with children and young people with disabilities you are encouraged to contact your child’s class teacher or Nina Prowting, our Deputy Head Teacher.

 How can I access support for myself and my family?